-This is a general outline of the approach used in the OROBOROS templates.
-Other approaches may be equivalent or better; see [MiPNet14.05] for Excel Templates and DatLabDemo Files.
+This is a general outline of the approach used in the OROBOROS templates, available from www.oroboros.at Other approaches may be equivalent or better.

 5.1.
 The Chemical Blank Run

 Regions of stable signal after each calibration injection (and before the first calibration injection) are marked.
 To calculate the signal changes imposed by the tested substances, regions of stable signal before and after each injection should be marked, e.g. "pre-D" and "D".
 This will eliminate drift effects.
 The marks are exported to a spreadsheet.
 A calibration raw signal / log10 [TPP+] is done.